Type 21 and Type 22 rocket-bombs: Design

 Instead of being a purpose-built artillery rocket the Type 21 and Type 22 rocket-bombs were a conversion of either a navy 250 kg Type 98 No.25 land bomb or Type 99 No.25 ordinary bomb model 1 bomb that had their tail cones removed and were fitted with solid-propellant rocket boosters.
 According to Japanese documentation, the combination of rocket booster plus a Type 98 bomb was designated Type 21 and the combination of a rocket booster plus a Type 99 bomb was designated Type 22.
 Details on the Type 21/Type 22 were gathered from Japanese technical documents and analysis of a dud that was found during the war.

 The rocket booster was similar to the smaller Type 10 and 3, in that the rocket booster consisted of an adapter plate, propellant chamber, butt plate, tail cone, braced tail fins, and a single venturi.
 However, with the Type 21/Type 22, the rocket motor is attached to the bomb with a different adapter plate for each type of bomb and the motor does not drop away when it burns out.
 An adapter sleeve fits into the tail of the warhead and the forward end of the rocket motor and was riveted around the circumference joining the two.
 In the center of the nose cap, there was a socket for a blasting cap that was electrically ignited by an umbilical cord that attached to the booster through a hole in the adapter sleeve.

-Type 21/Type 22 rocket-bombs were launched from crude V-shaped metal troughs similar to those used for the 19 cm rocket motors.
-However, the sides of the Type 21/Type 22 launchers were flared outwards.
+Type 21/Type 22 rocket-bombs were launched from crude V-cross-sectioned metal troughs similar to those used for the 19 cm rocket motors, but with the sides flared outwards.
 These launchers could be laid against earthen embankments or mounted on bipods.
-There were rumors of a truck mounted version but an example of this system was not found.
-Captured Japanese documentation claims the bombs are capable of a range of 10 km but tests have shown a range of only 6.9 km.
-The rocket can be easily recognized by a distinctive "bubble whistle" sound in flight.
+There were rumors of a truck-mounted version, but no example of this system was found.
+Captured Japanese documentation claims the bombs were capable of a range of 10 km, but tests showed a range of only 6.9 km.
+Attacks by this rocket can be easily recognized by a distinctive "bubble whistle" sound in flight.
 The accuracy of the rocket is said to be poor and the flight path is erratic and susceptible to crosswinds.
-They were not weapons that could be fired at a specific target but were instead fired towards a target and may have been more useful as a siege weapon.
+It was not a weapon that could be aimed at a specific target, but was instead fired towards a target, and may have been more useful as a siege weapon.

 Bombs

-Since two different types of bombs were converted to create the Type 21/Type 22 the overall weight should be considered as approximate because the weight of each bomb without its tail cone is not known.
+Two different types of bombs, whose weights without their tail cones is not known, were converted to create the Type 21/Type 22; the weight of the rocket bombs is an estimate only.
 The Type 98 No.25 land bomb was a thin-cased high explosive bomb for land targets while the Type 99 No.25 ordinary bomb model 1 was an armor-piercing bomb for use against warships.